jamespearse80/ICRC-Modern-Cloud-Apps/README.md

 Hi Everyone :)

 For today's ICRC Azure day you are going to carry out a number of Azure "hands-on" excercices all designed to demonstrate what is possible in Azure today.
-We have created a ficitional orginisation that has asked you to demonstrate how Platform as a service (PaaS) can remove the burden of infrastrucutre management.
+We have created a ficitional orginisation that has asked you to demonstrate how platform as a service (PaaS) can remove the burden of infrastructure managemen, and allow the organisation to be more agile.

 # Modern cloud apps - overview